fortvivlan/overseleser/readme.md

 - Convert supported formats to .txt and store in "books" folder
 - You may choose source language out of ~ 15 languages
 - Destination language will be most probably English
+- There is a note area where you can write your notes - they get saved with the rest
 - You may copy selected text and paste it anywhere you want
 - There are hotkeys!